 Arriving in Kerman

-We said our goodbyes to the cozy cave and left the village.
-After these refreshing days in a cave it felt like a shock to arrive in Kerman during the afternoon, a busy town where the traffic was (you guessed it) really crazy.
+After several days in a quiet cave, it felt like a shock to arrive in Kerman during the afternoon, a busy town where the traffic was (you guessed it) really crazy.

 After leaving the bags at a dirty hotel we walked through the bazaar, where we found a very nice tea house located in an old hamam (bathing house).
 I tried the local cookie Kolompeh while two men played music in a corner and several visitors leisurely smoked on water pipes.
 Civilization, how I have missed thee.